 Fist raised to the air

-Medicaid is Under Attack!
-Tell Your Elected Officials “Hands Off Our Medicaid!”
+Medicaid and Medicare Are Under Attack!
+Tell Your Elected Officials “No Cuts to Our Healthcare!”

-This page explains what Medicaid is, why Medicaid is important for people with disabilities, how Medicaid is under attack, and what you can do to help protect Medicaid.
+This page explains what Medicaid and Medicare are and why these programs are important for people with disabilities.
+Learn more about what is under attack and what you can do to help protect your healthcare.

 What is Medicaid?